Norman Miscampbell: Political career

 Miscampbell served as a councillor on Hoylake Urban District Council from 1955 to 1961.
 He contested the safe Labour Party seat of Newton-le-Willows in 1955 and 1959, losing to the incumbent Fred Lee twice.

 He was selected to fight Blackpool North at the by-election in March 1962, resulting from the ennoblement of the sitting Conservative MP, Toby Low, as Baron Aldington.
 The seat was thought to be safe—Low had majority of over 15,000—but a strong swing to the Liberals saw Miscampbell returned with a majority of less than 1,000.
 Two days later, Eric Lubbock won the Orpington by-election for the Liberals, overturning a Conservative majority of over 14,000 with a swing of almost 22%.
-The same year, Jeremy Bray, Dick Taverne, Bill Rogers and Tam Dalyell were all elected at by-elections.
+The same year, Jeremy Bray, Dick Taverne, Bill Rodgers and Tam Dalyell were all elected at by-elections.

 Miscampbell became a strong advocate for the interests of his seaside resort constituents, securing tax concessions for hotels and owners of holiday flats.
 He held the seat in the eight subsequent general elections until his retirement in at the 1992 general election.
 He held independent views, towards the liberal wing of the Conservative party, which were often not in sympathy with the party's mainstream orthodoxy.
 He supported Harold Macmillan's proposal for the UK to join the Common Market, and was one of few Conservative MPs to vote in favour of the abolition of capital punishment in December 1964.
 He also voted with Labour MPs to propose an oil embargo against Rhodesia in December 1964.
 He also opposed the creation of the Assisted Places Scheme, and sent all four of his children to comprehensive schools.

 He never held ministerial office, but served as Parliamentary Private Secretary (PPS) to Sir Peter Rawlinson from 1972 to 1973, while Rawlinson was Attorney General.
 In the 1980s, he found his views increasingly at odds with his party's Thatcherite orthodoxy.
 He did not support the introduction of student loans, the abolition of the Greater London Council, and he and Sir Patrick Cormack were the only Conservative MPs publicly to refuse to support the community charge (aka poll tax) in 1986.